laurencelundblade/t_cose/README.md

 * Doesn't handle COSE string algorithm IDs.
 Only COSE integer algorithm IDs are handled.
 Thus far no string algorithm IDs have been assigned by IANA.
-* No way to add custom headers when creating signed messages or process them during verification.
 * Does not handle CBOR indefinite length strings (indefinite length maps and arrays are handled).
 * Counter signatures are not supported.

 ## Credit

+* Dávid Vincze for work on COSE_Mac.
+* Mate Toth-Pal for restartable signing.
-* Paul Liétar for RSA PSS (PS256..PS512) and EdDSA
+* Paul Liétar for RSA PSS (PS256..PS512) and EdDSA.
 * Maik Riechert for cmake, CI and other.
 * Ken Takayama for the bulk of the detached content implementation.
 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.